giry-dev/mangrove-docs/docs/developers/contracts/technical-references/tick-ratio.md

 :::info Note
 * A larger `tickSpacing` means the jumps in tick (i.e. price) are bigger.
 * A smaller `tickSpacing` means the jumps in tick are narrower.
-    * Example: a high-volatility market would require a larger `tickSpacing` compared to a more stable market
+    * Example: a high-volatility market would require a larger `tickSpacing` compared to a more stable one.
 :::

 ### 5. Our approach to ticks

 Our approach to ticks is inspired from Uniswap’s, with the following notable changes:
 * Directly computing ticks base 1.0001 (not base `sqrt(1.0001)`)
-* Directly computing ratios (not `sqrt(ratio)` - simpler code elsewhere when dealing with actual ratios and logs of ratios)
+* Directly computing ratios (not `sqrt(ratio)` - it makes the code simpler when dealing with actual ratios and logs of ratios)
-* Ratios are floating-point numbers, not fixed-point numbers (increases precision when computing amounts)
+* Ratios are floating-point numbers, not fixed-point numbers (it increases the precision when computing amounts)

 The available prices in an offer list are `1.0001^i` for all `MIN_TICK <= i <= MAX_TICK` such that `i % tickSpacing = 0`.